 Build a Secure CI/CD Pipeline for Kubernetes Using GitHub Actions and Hashicorp Vault

 You will see how Vault can be used to securely store pipeline secrets like access tokens, API keys, etc. You will then configure a CI/CD pipeline using GitHub Actions to access these secrets stored in Vault and deploy the changes to a Kubernetes cluster.
-The gives the ability to pull secrets from Vault in GitHub Action workflows.
-This tutorial uses to manage the Kubernetes application.
+The Vault GitHub action gives the ability to pull secrets from Vault in GitHub Action workflows.
+This tutorial uses Helm to manage the Kubernetes application.

 Objectives: